Water fasting — everything you need to know

 Cons

-Water fasting involves several risks to health, and it’s certainly something that’s not safe for everyone to try.
+Water fasting involves several health risks, and it’s certainly something that’s not safe for everyone to try.

-While it can help you lose weight, any weight lost is more likely to be water than fat, and you could also deprive your body of the nutrition you need to function and feel your best.
+While it can help you lose weight, any weight loss is more likely to be water than fat, and it could also deprive your body of the nutrition it needs to function and feel its best.

 Is water fasting right for you?